Skip to main content

 Ingest Keys

-Ingest Keys send event data to Honeycomb.
+Ingest Keys send data to Honeycomb.
 Pass an Ingest Key in the X-Honeycomb-Team header.
-The key value is the key ID and key secret concatenated with no separator.
+The key value is the Key ID and Secret concatenated with no separator.
+If you created your key through the UI, Honeycomb provides the complete value as the Ingest Key.
+If you created it via the API, concatenate data.id and data.attributes.secret with no separator.

 Ingest Keys can optionally be granted permission to create new Datasets automatically.